databendlabs/databend/website/blog/2022-12-31-databend-2022-recap.md

 ### Performance Testing

 Performance testing is also essential for us.
 In 2022, we launched a website (<https://perf.databend.rs/>) to track daily performance changes and spot potential issues.
-Meanwhile, we actively evaluated Dataabend against [Clickbench](https://benchmark.clickhouse.com/) and some other benchmarks.
+Meanwhile, we actively evaluated Databend against [Clickbench](https://benchmark.clickhouse.com/) and some other benchmarks.

 ## Ecosystem: Give and Take